 Now, if you’re used to Burda, you might have a shock, people!
 There are real instructions, with pictures!
 Shock, horror!
 I’m afraid I’ll get spoiled for Burda from now on, haha!

 Also, the patterns come in a nice booklet and there are fewer patterns on one sheet, so none of that cross-eye inducing palava.
 Even better, there are video tutorials available on their YouTube channel.

 The other thing that is is new and different is that you can buy the fabrics used for the samples, so if you really really love the pictures in the magazine, you can make your exact version.
-Unfortunately, this issue is ram packed with leaf prints the the like, so it’s a nofabric on my side, I’m afraid.
+Unfortunately, this issue is ram packed with leaf prints and the like, so it’s a no no fabric on my side, I’m afraid.
 I did like the stripey fabric for Solange dress, but probably I could find something else as suitable in my stash.
 No, no more excuses for buying fabric, my stash is overflowing as it is.

 What’s not so cool

 I think I’m a bit spoilt by how many patterns there are in a Burda Mag.
 Even taking into account the plus size and the kids patterns, I always find I can sink my teeth into any given issue.
 With just 8 patterns and only 3 women’s, it just felt like I’m not getting enough bang for my buck.